Jump

 3

-We will now introduce a group of Japanese verbs that refer to activities that take place at certain time and location.
-Initially, we will focus on the activities referred to by the verbs that do not take a direct object.
-These verbs are おきます (wake up)、ねます (go to bed/sleep/lie down)、and あそびます (have fun/hang out/enjoy oneself).
+Initially, we will focus on activity verbs that do not take a direct object.
+These verbs include おきます (wake up), ねます (go to bed/sleep/lie down), and あそびます (have fun/hang out).
 Just like あります and います verbs we have seen above, the partile is used to refer to specific or absolute time of activities.
-No particle is required to refer to duration/repeated/relative time of activities.
+No particle is required to refer to duration, repeated or relative time of activities.

 Topic/Subject